maxxrail/Solarwind-ai/README.md

 # Solarwind-ai

-For more information please find a link to our report here:
+For more information please find our report in the project files
 ---

 # Rooftop Detection with Detectron2